hausofpim/wow-explorer/README.md

 npm run dev
 ```

-The development server proxies requests to `/api/*` to `https://vortex.worldofwarships.eu` due to CORS restrictions on the backend server (see `vite.config.ts`).
+The development server proxies /vortex-api/* to https://vortex.worldofwarships.eu/api/* (see `vite.config.ts`).

+In production on Vercel the same paths go through the Edge Function in api/vortex.ts (see `vercel.json`).

 ### Production build